thenexthub/Codira/docs/ErrorHandling.md

 ## Potential future extensions to this model

-We believe that the proposal above is sufficient to provide a huge step forward in error handling in Swift programs, but there is always more to consider in the future.
-Some specific things we've discussed (and may come back to in the future) but don't consider to be core to the Swift 2.0 model are:
+We believe that the proposal above is sufficient to provide a huge step forward in error handling in Codira programs, but there is always more to consider in the future.
+Some specific things we've discussed (and may come back to in the future) but don't consider to be core to the Codira 2.0 model are:

 ### Higher-order polymorphism